Polyatomic ion: Nomenclature of polyatomic anions

-which is called either bicarbonate or hydrogen carbonate.
+which is called either bicarbonate or hydrogencarbonate.
 The process that forms these ions is called protonation.

 Naming oxyanions

 Most of the common polyatomic anions are oxyanions, conjugate bases of oxyacids (acids derived from the oxides of non-metallic elements).
-For example, the sulfate anion, auto=yes|SO4(2-), is derived from link=sulfuric acid|H2SO4, which can be regarded as link=sulfur trioxide|SO3 + link=water|H2O.
+For example, the sulfate anion, auto=yes|SO_{4}(2-), is derived from link=sulfuric acid|H2SO4, which can be regarded as link=sulfur trioxide|SO3 + link=water|H2O.

 The second rule is based on the oxidation state of the central atom in the ion, which in practice is often (but not always) directly related to the number of oxygen atoms in the ion, following the pattern shown below.
 The following table shows the chlorine oxyanion family: